The start of the Great War

 The needed friend was France.
 It was the perfect match.

-France had the $$$ to help Russia build up a world-class rail system; perfect in case of war.
+France had the $$$ to help Russia build a world-class rail system, perfect in case of war.

-France had an ax to grind with Germany.
+France had an axe to grind with Germany.
 Should Germany cause difficulties for them, the two counties could squish Germany like a grape.

 The two nations formed an alliance.